South Africa

 It’s no surprise that we didn’t set alarm and woke up when we did - which was later than expected!
 Fortunately we had blue skies and mid-50’s degree weather to enjoy.

 After getting advice from our hotel consierge to uber rather than walk 20 min., we made our way to Green Market Square which is a popular tourist destination and an easy place to direct an uber.
-We then made our way down a lovely pedestrian way full of shops, cafes and restaurants to St. George’s Cathedral, which is where I wanted to start our trip to South Africa.
+We then made our way down a lovely pedestrian street full of shops, cafes and restaurants to St. George’s Cathedral, which is where I really wanted to start our trip to South Africa.

 I was in college during the late 90s and early-00’s.
 I was fortunate to learn, about Desmond Tutu during that time.
 Since then he has captured my attention and greatly influenced the way I view the world.
 During Nelson Mandela’s Presidency, he appointed Archbishop Desmond Tutu to the Truth and Reconciliation Commission.
 His writings speak to my heart and inspire me.
 To start our trip at the church where he served was important to me.